maxh/maxheinritz.com/_essays/go-links-and-wiki.md

 - `go/foo-bar-prd` - product requirements doc
 - `go/foo-bar-erd` - eng requirements doc

 In Chrome, I hit "cmd+L" to activate the URL bar, then type "go/" and type the link.
 Chrome autocompletion makes it fast and easy to find what I'm looking for.
-(A product idea is to have the autocomplete include links that exist in the company go link registry, even if they haven't been visited before.
-Not sure if that already exists.)
+(A product idea is to autocomplete links that exist in the company go link registry, even if they haven't been visited before.
+Not sure if that exists.)

 A key use case for go links in Slack channel headers - links to PRDs, metrics, etc.

 # Wikis

 I like wikis because they encourage incremental documentation as complexity grows.
-You can start with a single page, then split it into separate pages and include auto-generated descendant lists like table of contents as documentation grows.
+You can start with a single page, then split it into child pages and include an auto-generated descendant "table of contents" in the parent page.
 The latest Confluence WYSIWIG editor is simple and powerful as well.

-It's helpful to put the fully go link for a wiki page at the top of the wiki page so that it is easy to copy/paste into Slack:
+It's helpful to put the full go link for a wiki page at the top of the wiki page so that it is easy to copy/paste into Slack:

 ```
 http://go/foo-wiki